Your Right to Know

 Public Record Requests

 Interested parties may make a request to view or obtain a copy of public records by submitting their request in writing.
-A requestor may either submit a request by email or letter submitted by mail or fax.
+A requestor may either submit a request by email or letter submitted by mail.

 Once received, the Library has five (5) business days to respond to the request.